ControlledChaos/.github/profile/README.md

 This is my corner of the internet for storing code.

-See [my website](https://controlledchaos.github.io/) for selected code, plus a blog.
+See [my website](https://controlledchaos.github.io/) for selected code, a limited portfolio, plus a blog.